 - Special Events Volunteer for special Museum events only including holiday events, parades, internal and external events.
 Volunteers of any commitment level may sign up to volunteer at Special Events in addition to their regularly scheduled shifts.

-- Teen Play Leader The mission of the Teen Play Leader is to inspire, train, and engage teen students to prepare them for future careers in museums and education.
+The Summer 2018 Teen Play Leader registration is full.
+The mission of the Teen Play Leader program is to inspire, train, and engage teen students to prepare them for future careers in museums and education.
 Learn more here.

 - Internship If you are a college student looking for an internship where you can learn and grow, GCM is the perfect place.
 Visit our internships page here for openings and descriptions.